 Kids love water, bubbles, toys, and sponges… and that is how I decided to outsource toy cleaning to my kids in this pretty-much-perfect indoor activity.

 This toy washing station ended up being the kind of activity that kills two birds with one stone.
-Except there were no stones and no birds were harmed in the making of this quirky bubble bath, which was inspired by this Lego Washing Activity.
+(Except there were no stones and no birds were harmed in the making of this quirky bubble bath, which was inspired by this LEGO Washing Activity.)

-Instead, what I had at the end was a basket of clean toys and kids playing together for 20 minutes.
+By the end of this activity, I had at the end was a basket of clean toys and kids playing together for 20 minutes.